 NSF Payments: The Green College Dining Society (GCDS) will charge $30 for any NSF (non-sufficient funds) payment made to the GCDS.

-Termination Fees: If you cancel your Residence Contract with Student Housing and Hospitality Services (that is, do not stay to the end of the contract), you will be assessed a termination fee.
+Termination Fees: If you cancel your Residence Contract with Student Housing and Community Services (SHCS) (that is, do not stay to the end of the contract) and you are assessed termination fees, you will be assessed a termination fee by the GCDS.
 The termination fee is modeled after the Residence Contract termination fees.
 You would owe the lesser of 25% of the total meal plan fees for the contract period at the full-month Membership Fee Reduction (MFR) rate, or the remaining fees you would owe to the end of the contract period.
+If you terminate your Residence Contract and SHCS waives and/or does not apply termination fees, the GCDS will similarly waive any GCDS-levied termination fees.

 If the full monthly rate for MFR* is $250, the total for the year is $250 x 12 mo = $3000.
 You would owe a maximum of $750, or the remainder of the months in the contract (whichever is lesser).
 If you cancelled your contract in June you'd owe for only two months (July, August) and the total owing would be $250 x 2 = $500.